 Interest-bearing accounts

-The Pismo platform supports a wide range of interest-bearing accounts, such as savings and checking accounts that perform daily interest calculations and daily payouts.
-The interest-bearing accounts solution offered by Pismo uniquely stands out in the market because of its robust capability of processing large volumes of daily operations, fully customizable fee and interest calculations, and generation of treasury files and legal reports.
+Deposit accounts are particularly popular on the Pismo platform due to their ability to support multiple rule possibilities, while savings accounts remain more basic.
+The interest-bearing accounts solution from Pismo is notable for its robust capability to process large volumes of daily operations, fully customizable fee and interest calculations, and the generation of treasury files and legal reports.

 Interest-bearing accounts on the Pismo platform